 Using inspiration from its natural desert surrounding, Little Kulala makes use of beautiful textures, neutral colours as well as natural light.
 The soothing pastel tones of the Namib desert are integrated into the lodge's decor, making use of cotton, pure linens, and mohair dyed, establishing an atmosphere of relaxed serenity.

-The exclusive facilities at this desert lodge include the well-stocked wine cellars which allow guests to choose their preferred wine for their meals.
+Kulala desert lodge includes the well-stocked wine cellars which allow guests to choose their preferred wine for their meals.
 The various dining venues in and around the camp make for exciting dining experiences.
 During the hot afternoons, guests enjoy refreshing swims in the lodge's outdoor pool.

 Dead Vlei, which is near the Sossusvlei pan, is also well worth a visit.
 It used to be a lake where water flowed.
 But now only skeletons of trees mark the landscape of the cracked earth.
 The Sesriem Canyon, with its three-kilometre length, provides breathtaking views from the top.
 Walks through the canyon itself expose distinct geographical layers.